 Vietnam is embracing and encouraging Foreign Direct Investment (FDI).
 The Vietnamese government offers many advantages to international investors interested in investing in Vietnam, such as high-tech or healthcare firms.

-There is a number of tax advantages for foreign investors:
+There are several tax advantages for foreign investors:

 – The corporate income tax can be reduced or eliminated.

 – Exemption from import taxes, such as raw materials.